ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 **Sub-question: Does the choice of primary streaming service (for listening to music) have a correlation with mental health?**

+Figure 8: Correlation of primary streaming services to mental health conditions.
 <img src ="images/analysis3graph4.png" class="center"><br>

 After discovering the correlation of music listening and mental health conditions, I was curious to explore another aspect of music.
 I decided to examine if the music streaming service that an individual chooses to use also has an effect on the four different mental health conditions or not.
 I chose to evaluate the mode values of the rankings since this would indicate what the most common ranking for a mental health condition was for different primary streaming service users.
 For this purpose, heatmaps seemed logical, as are visualized in Figure 2.
 Scales are provided for each heatmap, to their right.